alwaysblank/rotary/README.md

 ```

 This can be useful if you want access to several formats on one number.

+> You can put any non-digit characters you like in your argument and Rotary will simply ignore them--it cares only for digits. `234-5678` and `2dfsad__34-5)(6=78` are identical so far as it's concerned.

 **Note:** Rotary will try to interpret strange arguments, but it has limits, so please try to pass it numbers that make sense. 🙏